 While visiting my parents, my mother asked me what she could do with her vegetable cooking oil she had used.
 It was sat in the pan because she didn’t want to just chuck it away.
-I gave her a few suggestions and went on my way.

 Cooking oil is one of those things people use a lot but that you don’t always hear about recycle / reuse methods.

-Thought I would drop this post with some suggestions of what to do with your cooking oils.
+So here are some suggestions of what to do with your cooking oils.

-Scrape around the edge of the bowl with a knife to loose the “cake” and dump it on the bird table.
+Scrape around the edge of the bowl with a knife to loosen the “cake” and dump it on the bird table.
 It is considered High Fuel food and is great for wintering birds who need the high energy as food sources become scarce.

-Dispose – To dispose of the oil, if you don’t want to feed the birds, let it cool but not harden and then pour it into a sealable jar and throw it in the rubbish.
+Dispose – To dispose of the oil, if you don’t want to feed the birds, let it cool but not harden and then pour it into a seal-able jar and throw it in the rubbish.
 Better than down the drain but it is still adding to the landfill.

 If possible mix it in with some shredded paper or newspaper and then give the whole thing a mix with a garden fork (being careful of sleeping hedgehogs…if it’s that time of year)